mynodebtc/mynode_docs/docs/lightning/rtl.md

 ### Receiving Bitcoin using RTL and Lightning

 To receive Bitcoin in any lightning wallet, you must first establish what is called "inbound capacity".

+TIP: When creating Lightning channels with peers, it is generally a good practice for each party to open a separate channel from two ends to have some inbound and outbound capacity for each of them.

-There are some simple and some more complex ways to do this, but they are beyond the scope of this guide.
+There are many other ways to establish inbound capacity, but they are beyond the scope of this guide.
 A good overview of how to establish inbound capacity can be found [here](https://gist.github.com/bretton/53bc511b6fdafef31951199dd25bbf88).

 ## Specs

 - Github: https://github.com/ride-the-lighting/RTL
 - Installed location: As a Docker container with configuration files located at: /opt/mynode/RTL
-- How to access: http://mynode.local:3010/ or http://mynode.local:3011
+- How to access: http://mynode.local:3010/ or https://mynode.local:3011